 - Subscription billing: mostly common for industries such as software services, streaming services, magazines, and gym memberships.
 This method involves charging clients a recurring fee for access to a product or service over a certain period, such as monthly or annually.
 This can be beneficial for clients who want ongoing access to a service or product.

-Have you ever heard about billable hours?
-Find out everything about billable hours and their importance for your revenue in our post.
+Find out everything about billable hours and their importance for your revenue.

 Even though there is no right answer, the amount of time that you can give your clients to pay an invoice can vary depending on many factors, such as the industry, the relationship with the client, and the payment terms agreed upon in advance.